 People use sensory information to guide their interactions with the environment.
 Like the majority of animals, people usually want to know where specific items in their environment are.
 Put simply, depth perception is the capacity to judge whether objects are closer or farther away from one another.
 Similarly, it is the ability to see the world in three dimensions.

 In this blog, we will explore the importance of depth perception and how vision therapy can help with decreased depth perception.

 Depth perception is one of the most important visual skills.
 Binocular vision, commonly referred to as stereopsis, is a prerequisite for depth perception.

 If there is no binocular vision, you can rely on oculomotor cues from each eye separately.
 The brain makes numerous adjustments to compensate with the restricted visual input from one eye.

 However, depth impairment definitely has an impact on life.
 It can decrease a kid’s ability to learn.
 Furthermore, there is difficulty driving and navigating the appropriate road.
 For sports professionals, the poor depth prevents the development of their full potential.
 What is more, it can also have an effect on career development as it prevents you from obtaining a position requiring strong depth perception skills.

 What are the causes of impaired depth perception?

-• Strabismus.
 Crossed eyes or medically known as strabismus occurs when eyes are not aligned with each other.
-The brain is unable to coordinate eyes to work together.
-Strabismus can be categorized into four groups by the direction of the eye misalignment, namely esotropia (inward turning), exotropia (outward turning), hypertropia (upward turning) and hypotropia (downward turning).
+Furthermore, the brain is unable to coordinate eyes to work together.
+Strabismus is categorized into four groups by the direction of the eye misalignment, namely esotropia (inward turning), exotropia (outward turning), hypertropia (upward turning) and hypotropia (downward turning).

 1. Depth Perception: What Is It and How Does It Work?
 (2022, September 6).
 Verywell Health. https://www.verywellhealth.com/depth-perception-3421547